purpleteam-labs/purpleteam/README.md

 For those that chose to [clone](#clone-the-git-repository) the purpleteam CLI:

+You can choose to export the `NODE_ENV` environment variable before running the following commands, or simply do so as part of running the commands.
+For the following examples we are using the `local` environment.

 ### Run the bin/purpleteam file via npm script

 1. From the root directory of the purpleteam repository